 The British Society for Immunology is offering financial support to medical students who are planning to undertake a formal immunology-related placement in a selected laboratory for their medical elective.
 To be considered for support by the BSI, you must be a BSI undergraduate member and the placement must have immunological relevance.

 Please note that prior to July 2021, this award was part of the BSI Skills Development Awards.

 In addition the BSI runs a joint grant with the Royal College of Pathologists called the Royal College of Pathologists/Specialist Society Medical Elective Small Grant Scheme.
 This offers funding of up £1,000 for a medical elective placement anywhere in the world.
-Applications to this scheme are currently closed.
+Applications to this scheme close on 14 September 2023.

 BSI Medical Elective Grant

 Applications will be reviewed four times a year.
 The deadlines for submitting applications are as follow:

 We recommend you apply for the grant with the review deadline at least 4–6 weeks ahead of your placement.
 Please note the outcomes of the applications will be sent via email within four weeks of the application deadline date.
 For example, if your placement is taking place on 15 April, we would recommend applying on time for the 1 March review deadline.
 Your application will be reviewed in the March round and you should hear the outcome by 29 March.
 Further information is available in the guidelines.

 Depending on the location of the placement, the grant is capped at the following amounts:

 - UK placement (outside home institution and/or hometown) - £1,000